Patenting Repurposed Drugs: Overcoming Subject Matter Eligibility, Prior Art, and Obviousness Hurdles

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will guide counsel on patenting repurposed drugs.
+This CLE course will guide counsel on patenting repurposed drugs.
 The panel will examine the interplay between FDA exclusivity and patent exclusivity, key considerations when seeking to patent a repurposed drug, and addressing novelty and obviousness hurdles.
 The panel will discuss how to address these challenges in a manner that maximizes product exclusivity.

 - Interplay between FDA exclusivity and patent exclusivity